What Is PayPal Credit & How Does It Work?

 - Hard Credit Inquiry: The hard credit pull during the application process will likely ding your score several points.

-- High APR: You can probably get a better APR with a credit card, especially if you have good credit.
+- High APR: While not outside of the range of credit card APRs, you may be able to get a better APR from a traditional credit card, especially if you have excellent credit.

 - Risk Of Overspending: You may be tempted to spend more with PayPal Credit than you would with regular PayPal.*